lintony6/LCEInternship2025/README.md

-cd <folder> into directory of container project
+Getting Started
+Set up the container:

-docker compose up -d --build (Build container and start)
+Navigate to your project directory and run docker compose up -d --build.

-ipconfig (To get IP Address of container)
+Find the container's IP:
+Use ipconfig on your host machine to locate the container's private IP address (e.g., 172.x.x.x).

+Initial Access (someuser)
+SSH as someuser:
+Connect via ssh someuser@<CONTAINER_IP_ADDRESS> -p 2222.
+The password is Welcome123.

+Explore the environment:
+Once logged in, check for hints with ls and cat hint.txt.

+Perform default nmap script scan: nmap -sC -sV localhost

+Anonymously login to FTP server:
+Login to the ftp server with ftp localhost with anonymous and no password to retrieve the flag.

+Access the web app:
+Open http://<CONTAINER_IP_ADDRESS>:8080 in your browser.
+Use browser developer tools (F12) to inspect the page for hidden credentials.

+Exit someuser:
+Type exit in the SSH terminal.

+Privilege Escalation (hacker & Root)
+SSH as hacker:
-ssh someuser@ip address -p 2222 (Fill in IP Address from previous step)
+Connect using ssh hacker@<CONTAINER_IP_ADDRESS> -p 2222 with the password found from the web app.

-Password for someuser is: Welcome123

-ls in someuser ~ directory

-cat hint.txt (Read the hint for someuser)

-open in browser ip address:8080

-Inspect element of webpage (Find hidden hacker credentials)

-exit in terminal of someuser

-ssh hacker@ip address -p 2222 (Fill in same IP Address to log in as hacker)
+Find hidden clues:

-ls -a (To find hidden files with hints)
+List all files using ls -a and read the hidden hint with cat .hidden_hint.

-cat .hidden_hint (View hint)
+Escalate privileges:

-sudo su (Privilege Escalation)
+Use sudo su to gain root access.

-cat .final_hint (Read final hint)

-cd /root (cd to /root with final flag)

-ls -a (List all files even hidden)

-cat secret.txt (Get flag)
+Get the flag:
+Read the final hint with cat .final_hint, then cd /root and cat secret.txt to reveal the flag.